mp-github-acc/PrincessPower_Project/README.md

 - download repository to your computer
 - extract zip file
 - go to "Final Submission" folder
-- go to "Systems" folder
+- open "Systems" folder in VS Code
 - "make" to compile
 - "make run" to run program
 - follow prompts to build, simulate and launch rockets